 How to get around – By public transport or car.
 Public transport isn’t always that reliable in Belgium and is often late so if you would choose to rent a car simply make sure to avoid peak traffic hours (7am-9am and 4-6pm) around Brussels and Antwerp

-The Hallerbos, also known as the bluebell forest, is one of the most magical places in Belgium.
-Once every year the forest transforms itself into bluebell heaven where the entire ground is covered with these pretty flowers.
+The Hallerbos forest, also known as the bluebell forest, is one of the most magical places in Belgium.
+Once every year the forest transforms itself into a purple haze where the entire ground is covered with these pretty flowers.

 Best time to visit?

 The exact timing of the bluebells being in full bloom is a little different every year but generally the second half of April is the best time to go.
 Plan your visit so that you can be here at sunrise.
-Once 10am the forest will be very crowded!
+Once the clock hits 10am the forest will be very crowded!

 What to know